karenpayneoregon/WorkingWithAccessDatabases/readme.md

 - Change  Encryption Method at the bottom.
 Change to selection to Use Legacy Encryption.

 Also there have been reports of encryption failing with passwords longer than 14 characters.

+### Special note
+There are a few projects marked as for answering forum questions, these were added as they may be of assistance to others.

+This [one](https://github.com/karenpayneoregon/WorkingWithAccessDatabases/tree/master/RetrieveAutoIncrementingIdentifier) is not a code sample to follow as it's fragile, only good for a single user environment.